ispras/hdl-benchmarks/README.md

 # hdl-benchmarks

-Collection of HDL modules, subsystems and microprocessors (benchmarks) that are used for related tools testing.
+Digital hardware modules & projects (i.e. benchmarks) are used for EDA tools evaluation.

 ## Structure